getsops/sops/README.rst

         kms: arn5,arn6
 ```

+Given this configuration, we can create a new encrypted file like we normally
+would, and optionally provide the `--shamir-secret-sharing-quorum` command line
+flag if we want to override the default quorum. `sops` will then split the data
+key into the proper number of parts and encrypt each fragment with the master
+keys found in each group.

 For example:

 ```
 sops --shamir-secret-sharing-quorum 2 example.json
 ```

-This will require at least 2 master keys from different key groups in order to
+This will require 2 master keys from different key groups in order to
 decrypt the file.
 You can then decrypt the file the same way as with any other
 SOPS file: